MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-reservation-order-tracking-and-action-messaging.md

 >  The Late Binding functionality may also change reservations without informing the user, by reshuffling nonspecific reservations of serial or lot numbers.
 For more information, see "Design Details: Item Tracking and Reservations".

 ### <a name="automatic-reservations"></a>Automatic Reservations
  The item card can be set up to always be reserved automatically from demand, such as sales orders.
-In that case, reservation is made against inventory, purchase orders, assembly orders, and production orders.
+In that case, reservation is made against stock, purchase orders, assembly orders, and works orders.
 A warning is issued if supply is insufficient.

  In addition, items are automatically reserved by various planning functions to keep a demand linked to a specific supply.
 The order tracking entries for such planning links contain **Reservation** in the **Reservation Status** field in the **Reservation Entry** table.
 Automatic reservations are created in the following situations:

--   A multilevel production order where the **Manufacturing Policy** field of the involved parent and child items is set to **Make-to-Order**.
-The planning system creates reservations between the parent production order and the underlying production orders to ensure that they are processed together.
+-   A multilevel works order where the **Manufacturing Policy** field of the involved parent and child items is set to **Make-to-Order**.
+The planning system creates reservations between the parent works order and the underlying works orders to ensure that they are processed together.
 Such a reservation binding overrides the item's default costing and application method.

 -   A production, assembly, or purchase order where the **Reordering Policy** field of the involved item is set to **Order**.
 The planning system creates reservations between the demand and the planned supply to ensure that the specific supply is created.
 For more information, see [Order](design-details-handling-reordering-policies.md#order).

--   A production order created from a sales order with the **Sales Order Planning** function is linked to the sales order with an automatic reservation.
+-   A works order created from a sales order with the **Sales Order Planning** function is linked to the sales order with an automatic reservation.

 -   An assembly order created automatically for a sales order line to fulfil the quantity in the **($ T_37_900 Qty. to Assemble to Order $)** field.
 This automatic reservation links the sales demand and the assembly supply so that sales order processors can customise and promise the assembly item to the customer directly.
 In addition, the reservation links the assembly output to the sales order line through to the shipping activity that fulfills the customer order.